Six Senses Kaplankaya

 Comfortable year-round climate.
 Spring and autumn, from March to May and September to November respectively, are marked by mild to warm days and cool nights.
 The summer months from June through August provide warm to hot days and pleasant evenings.
 Winter falls from December through February and days are crisp and evenings can be cold.
 The year-round temperature range is 6°C to 15°C (January), 11°C to 21°C (April), 22°C to 34°C (July), 15°C to 27°C (October).

-To start planning your holiday to Six Senses Kaplankaya
+Call us on 020 3993 8025 to start planning your holiday to Six Senses Kaplankaya

 Overlooking the sparkling waters of the Aegean Sea on Turkey’s west coast, Six Senses Kaplankaya is a beautiful resort which caters to families and couples and is ideally placed for exploring the region’s impressive archaeological sites and coastline.